How to seal your Granite countertops or Marble Countertops.

 4.)
 Please do not clean the countertops for 48 hours to allow the sealer to fully absorb and cure into the stone.

-It’s best to seal your countertops every 6 to 12 months depending on the amount of usage and the color of the stone.
+It’s best to seal your granite countertops or marble countertops every 6 to 12 months depending on the amount of usage and the color of the stone.
 We recommend every 6 months for lighter stones and every 12 months for darker stones.

 There are many brands of sealers on the market.
 Please follow the manufacturers instructions first in addition to our guidelines for the best possible results.

 Please note.
 Quartz (engineered stone) is a nonporous material and does not require sealing.
-Sealer will damage the polished finish on a quartz countertop.
+Sealer will damage the polished finish on a quartz countertops.

-Plase note.
-Some sealers such as such as Seal and Ehance have a colorehancer mixed inside the sealer.
+Please note.
+Some sealers, such as Seal and Enhance have a color enhancer mixed inside the sealer.
 Please do not use unless you would like the color of your stone changed.
 The enhancer is designed to deepen or highlight the natural color of the stone.

 We recommend applying the sealer and enhancer to a small section on a remnant piece of stone first before applying to your countertops.